gigasquid/gigasquid.github.io/source/_posts/2019-03-22-clojure-mxnet-march-update.markdown

 ## Cat Picture of the Month

-There is no better way to close out an update than a cat picture, so here is a picture of my family cat, Otto, watching birds at the window.
+There is no better way to close out an update than a cat picture, so here is a picture of my family cat watching birds at the window.

 {% img https://farm8.staticflickr.com/7862/46718997174_13bf6e88ea_z.jpg %}